 But again, there’s a catch.
 Critical temperatures shift when the surrounding pressure changes, and hydride superconductors, it seems, require rather inhuman pressures.
 The lanthanum hydride only achieved superconductivity at pressures above 150 gigapascals—roughly equivalent to conditions in the Earth’s core, and far too high for any practical purpose in the surface world.

 So imagine the surprise when mechanical engineers at the University of Rochester in upstate New York presented a hydride made from another rare-earth element, lutetium.
-According to their results, the lutetium hydride superconducts at around 70 degrees Fahrenheit and 1 gigapascal.
+According to their results, which have since been retracted, the lutetium hydride superconducts at around 70 degrees Fahrenheit and 1 gigapascal.
 That’s still 10,000 times Earth’s air pressure at sea level, but low enough to be used for industrial tools.

 “It is not a high pressure,” says Eva Zurek, a theoretical chemist at the University at Buffalo.
 “If it can be replicated, [this method] could be very significant.”

-Scientists aren’t cheering just yet, however—they’ve seen this kind of an attempt before.
+Scientists, however, have seen this kind of an attempt before.
 In 2020, the same research group claimed they’d found room-temperature superconductivity in a hydride of carbon and sulfur.
 After the initial fanfare, many of their peers pointed out that they’d mishandled their data and that their work couldn’t be replicated.
-Eventually, the University of Rochester engineers caved and retracted their paper.
+Eventually, the University of Rochester engineers caved and retracted that paper as well.

 Now, they’re facing the same questions with their lutetium superconductor.
 “It’s really got to be verified,” says Greene.
 The early signs are inauspicious: A team from Nanjing University in China recently tried to replicate the experiment, without success.